Dr. Andrew Thamboo’s Fellowship Program

 St. Paul’s Sinus Centre Mission Statement

-To provide the highest quality of care for patients suffering from sinus and skull-base diseases by establishing a strong and stable research centre.
+To provide the highest quality of care for patients suffering from sinus and skull base diseases by establishing a strong and stable research center.
 To foster an environment where research and innovation thrive in pursuit of excellence in patient care.
 The evidence-based practices established at this centre will serve as a model of exemplary clinical and research training for national and international fellows, residents, medical and graduate students.

 Fellowship Mandate